fbpx

 Josiah Henson (1789-1883)

 Josiah Henson (1789-1883) was an author, abolitionist, and minister.
-Born enslaved in Maryland, he and his family walked over 600 miles to freedom in Ontario, Canada and founded the Dawn settlement with other freedom seekers.
-Henson’s 1849 autobiography, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself, inspired the character of Uncle Tom in Stowe’s Uncle Tom’s Cabin.
-Josiah returned to the U.S. to lead over 118 people out of enslavement on the Underground Railroad.
-Using the “Uncle Tom” name, Henson gave speeches to raise funds supporting Black refugees.
+Born enslaved in Maryland, he and his family walked over 600 miles to freedom in Ontario, Canada, and founded the Dawn Settlement with other freedom seekers.
+Henson wrote his 1849 memoir, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself, to raise money to help free his brother.
+His account inspired for Stowe aspects of the character of Uncle Tom in Stowe’s Uncle Tom’s Cabin.
+Henson returned to the U.S. to lead over 118 people out of enslavement on the Underground Railroad.
+Using the “Uncle Tom” name, Henson gave speeches to raise funds supporting Black refugees, but later in his life asserted his identity as never being Uncle Tom.

 Frederick Douglass